c2d7fa/thinktool/README.md

 ## Deployment

-The application consists of two parts:
+The application consists of three parts:

 1. Static resources, output to `/dist/static/`
 2. Node.js server, output to `/dist/server/`